xcore/sc_i2c/module_i2c_master/doc/hardware_requirements.rst

 Recommended Hardware
 --------------------

-This module may be evaluated using the Slicekit Modular Development Platform, available from digikey.
+This module may be evaluated using the sliceKIT Modular Development Platform, available from digikey.
 Required board SKUs are:

-   * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-GPIO plus XA-SK-ATAG2 (Slicekit XTAG adaptor) plus XTAG2 (debug adaptor), OR
+   * XP-SKC-L16 (sliceKIT L16 Core Board) plus XA-SK-GPIO plus XA-SK-XTAG2 (sliceKIT xTAG adaptor) plus xTAG-2 (debug adaptor), OR
-   * XK-SK-L2-ST (Slicekit Starter Kit, containing all of the above).
+   * XK-SK-L16-ST (sliceKIT Starter Kit, containing all of the above).

 Demonstration Application
 -------------------------

-Example usage of this module can be found within the XSoftIP suite as follows:
+Example usage of this module can be found within the xSOFTip suite as follows:

    * Package: sw_gpio_examples
    * Application: app_slicekit_com_demo